 A researcher from UkrRIAT visited Fraunhofer and was trained in the functionality and usage of the optical rivet inspection system.
-A summary of impressions is scripted here below.
+A description of the visit is provided below.

-Fig. 2.14 illustrates the electrical gateway of the different components of the measurement system among each other as well as to the riveting machine.
+Fig. 20 illustrates the electrical gateway of the different components of the measurement system among each other as well as to the riveting machine.
 The researcher was trained concerning the electrical functionality und interface technology.